equinixmetal-archive/docs-packet-legacy/products/01-getting-started/00-overview.md

 "seo-title":"Packet Bare Metal Cloud Docs - DevOps Resources", "seo-description": "A Docker Machine driver from Packet is Powerful", "og-title":"Overview",
-"og-description": "Learn more about Packet and get started!"
+"og-description":"Learn more about Packet and get started!"
 }
 </meta> -->